-Being from Melbourne, Australia… Max and I are used to banks being open from around 9am to 5pm Monday through Saturday.
+Being from Melbourne, Australia… Paul and I are used to banks being open from around 9am to 5pm Monday through Saturday.
 And even on Sundays too in certain parts of Melbourne.

 Yet, before arriving in Malta, we didn’t get any Malta currency.
 OK, OK, OK… you’re probably thinking we should’ve thought ahead.
 And you’re right, we should’ve!
 But keep reading to find out what happened!